Bobris/BTDB/README.md

 ### Roadmap:

 - Support more types of properties
-- Performance tests
-- Free text search (far future)
+- Free text search (far future if ever)

 ---